amattam427/phase-1-mars-weather-app/README.md

     * as a user when i visit the app during the morning, afternoon, and night i will see a different background based on the time of day

+    * as a user i can click view more to see extra weather related info